 How does it work?

 Follow the clues provided to figure out which yoga pose you should strike at which piece of artwork at either the KSAT or Silk Mill.
-Snap a photo and send it to send to The Valley Om, or post on social media and tag @thevalleyom for bonus points.
-All entries must be sent in by end of day of International Yoga Day, June 21st.
+Snap a photo and send it to The Valley Om or post on social media and tag @thevalleyom for bonus points.
+All entries must be sent in by the end of International Yoga Day, June 21.